botmasterai/botmaster-fulfill/README.md

 # How to use the fulfill API

-`require('fulfill-outgoing-ware')` takes an array of strings as well as a list of actions and executes them.
-An action specifies a controller that is a javascript function that can return either by callback, promise or even synchronously.
+`require('fulfill-outgoing-ware')` returns a middleware generator function that takes a settings object.
+Most importantly you can specify an actions object.
+Each action in the actions objects specifies a controller that is a javascript function that can return either by callback, promise or even synchronously.
 The action controller receives the content, attributes, and a context object which it can use as parameters.
 It can update the context and its return value will replace the tag.
 If the returned value from an action includes another action, this action will also be evaluated.

 You get back an updated array of strings and an updated context.